 Bachelor of Science in

-admission standards are high, so students interested in the exercise science major should have a strong background in the sciences including biology, mathematics, chemistry and physics.
-Exercise scientists rely on scientific principles in these areas to advance their understanding of how the body responds to exercise and to advocate physical activity to prevent and treat diseases such as diabetes and heart disease.
+activity.
+Exercise scientists rely on scientific principles to advance their understanding of how the body responds to exercise and to advocate physical activity to prevent and treat diseases such as diabetes and heart disease.

 Shippensburg University students enjoy small classes, with typically 20 students or less, which makes faculty members accessible in and out of class.
 Seasoned professors, not graduate students, teach lectures and labs.
 Faculty-directed

 student research is highly encouraged at Shippensburg University.
 Ship has the only on-site elementary school in the state, the

 Grace B. Luhrs University Elementary School provides opportunities for exercise science students to conduct pediatric exercise testing and programming.

 Ship graduates have many employment options open to them, including: